Resurgent Australia stand between unblemished India and World Cup glory

-AHMEDABAD, India - India and Australia have faced off in some of the most engaging contests in recent times and a new chapter to their rivalry will be added when they contest 50-over cricket's ultimate glory in Sunday's World Cup final in Ahmedabad.
+AHMEDABAD – India and Australia have faced off in some of the most engaging contests in recent times and a new chapter to their rivalry will be added when they contest 50-over cricket's ultimate glory in the Nov 19 World Cup final.

-The familiar foes will conclude their campaign like they started it, against each other, and none of the 130,000-odd seats at the Narendra Modi Stadium will be empty.
+The familiar foes will conclude their campaign like they started it, against each other, and none of the 130,000-odd seats at the Narendra Modi Stadium in Ahmedabad will be empty.

-Favourites India comprehensively beat number two-ranked Australia in their tournament opener and then strung together 10 wins in a row to storm into the final of their home World Cup with an unblemished record.
+Favourites India comprehensively beat second-ranked Australia in their tournament opener and then strung together 10 wins in a row to storm into the final of their home World Cup with an unblemished record.

-"We want to take on the best.
-They've been the best in the tournament so far," Australia fast bowler Mitchell Starc said of India.
-"It's why we play the game."
+“We want to take on the best.
+They’ve been the best in the tournament so far,” Australia fast bowler Mitchell Starc said of India, who won the World Cup in 1983 and 2011.
+“It’s why we play the game.”

 Captain Rohit Sharma and his team’s semi-final victory against New Zealand, considered their bogey side, has answered questions about India’s fragility in knockouts.